Albóndigas en Salsa

 Notes

-• The golden ratio of meat.
+• The meat ratio is non-negotiable.

 From Cook Spanish Tapas at Home.